CMSgov/ab2d-website/_pages/claims-data-details.md

 ## Example claim versions

 A claim object enters the AB2D data source on January 1, 2020.
-This is the first claim object “version” (Claim Version 1) of the claim to arrive.
+This is the first claim object “version” (claim version 1) of the claim to arrive.

 The claim comes with the following identifiers:

-- Claim Group: 99995
+- Claim Group ID: 99995
 - Claim ID: 321

 A month later on February 1, 2020 the claim is updated and a new claim object version arrives.
 The new claim version has an additional line.

-This new claim version (Claim Version 2) comes with the following identifiers:
+This new claim version (claim version 2) comes with the following identifiers:

-- Claim Group: 99995
+- Claim Group ID: 99995
 - Claim ID: 789

 Notice 2 things:

-1. The claim group stays the same between versions of the claim.
+1. The Claim Group ID stays the same between versions of the claim.
 2. The Claim ID changes between versions of the claim.

 {% include alert.html
   variant="info"
-  text="Note: Claim Version is not a field in the data and will not be reported to Prescription Drug Plan sponsors."
+  text="Note: Claim version is not a field in the data and will not be reported to Prescription Drug Plan sponsors."
 %}

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">
       <thead>
           <tr>
-              <th scope="col">Claim group ID</th>
+              <th scope="col">Claim Group ID</th>
-              <th scope="col">Last updated</th>
+              <th scope="col">Last Updated</th>
               <th scope="col">Claim ID</th>
-              <th scope="col">Claim line ID</th>
+              <th scope="col">Claim Line ID</th>
               <th scope="col">Version</th>
           </tr>
       </thead>